raceychan/lihil/README.md

 - **Data validation** using `msgspec`, which is about 12x faster than pydantic v2 for valiation and 25x memory efficient than pydantic v2, see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html)
 - **Advanced dependency injection**, using `ididi` written in cython, inject params, resources, plugins, extremly powerful and fast.
 - **OpenAPI docs** and json schema automatically generated with accurate type information, union type, json examples, problem detail(RFC-9457) and more.
-- **Great Testability**, lihil abstracts away web framework specifics objects such as `Response`, `content-type` via `Marks`, you can test your endpoints like regular functions.
+- **Great Testability**, lihil is designed to be tested, however you want, web framework specifics objects such as `Response`, `content-type` is abstracted away(you can still use them) via `Marks`, you can test your endpoints like regular functions.
-- **First class support for AI**, from api to architecture, lihi is built with AI in mind.
+- **Strong support for AI featuers**, lihil takes AI as a main usecase, AI related features such as SSE, remote handler will be well supported, there will also be tutorials on how to develop your own AI agent/chatbot using lihil.

 ## Quick Start